Tomb Raider II: Release

-Both versions of the game were released in North America and Europe on 24 November 1997.
+Both the Windows and PlayStation versions of the game were released in North America and Europe on 21 November 1997.
 The PlayStation version was published in Japan by Victor Interactive Software on 22 January 1998.
 A version for Mac OS was developed by Westlake Interactive and published by Aspyr in North America in October 1998.
 Tomb Raider II was made available for download for the PlayStation 3 via the PlayStation Network store on 7 September 2012.
 The game was released for Mac OS X and sold via the Mac App Store in October 2011.
 The PC version was re-released digitally in 2012 by GOG.com.
-A version for IOS was published by then franchise owner Square Enix on 3 December 2014.
+A version for iOS was published by then-franchise owner Square Enix on 3 December 2014.
 This version was released for Android the following year on 28 October.
+The game was remastered as part of the Tomb Raider I–III Remastered collection for the Nintendo Switch, PlayStation 5, PlayStation 4, Xbox Series X/S, Xbox One, and PC in February 2024.

+The Further Adventures of Lara Croft expansion

+A cancelled expansion pack for the game was in development in late 1997, which would have featured seven levels set in India.
+The pack was nicknamed Tomb Raider 2.5 by some media at the time, and Gavin Rummery described it as a "continuation" of Tomb Raider II.
+A disk swapping feature was in development for the PlayStation version of Tomb Raider II that would allow players to launch the original, then switch out disks to play the expansion pack levels.
+According to IGN it would have also featured new FMV sequences.

+A new team composed of other Core Design developers was established for the expansion, while the Tomb Raider II team explored an early transition to the PlayStation 2 for the franchise with a two or three year development period.
+In the end Eidos' desire for annual sequels led to a cancellation of the PlayStation 2 project; the expansion team instead developed a full sequel for PlayStation as Tomb Raider III: Adventures of Lara Croft.
+Some elements from The Further Adventures were carried over into the final game.